Laurent Susini: Career

-Laurent Susini moved to Oncology Clinical Research in 2007 to contribute in clinical early development of anti-cancer drugs.
-First with Quintiles and then joining the Translational Clinical Oncology department from the Novartis Institutes for BioMedical Research to design and conduct phase I clinical trials, mainly in melanoma and heme malignancies.
+Laurent Susini joined Oncology Clinical Research in 2007 to contribute to the early clinical development of anti-cancer drugs.
+He worked first with Quintiles and later joined the Translational Clinical Oncology department at the Novartis Institutes for BioMedical Research, where he designed and conducted phase I clinical trials primarily in melanoma and hematology malignancies.

 Research

 Laurent Susini has played a critical role in the research of M.E.L founded by Adam Telerman and Robert Amson.
 More particularly his expertise was instrumental for the genetic and epigenetic analyses of single revertant cells from different cancer cell lines, for the identification of a "drugable" target and for the generation of pharmacological compounds able to kill cancer cells.

 TCTP (Translationally Controlled Tumor Protein was identified in a screen between tumor cells and revertant cells.
 Inhibition of TCTP influences reversion of tumor cells.

 Therefore, the objective was to develop drugs targeting TCTP in cancers overexpressing the protein.

 Translationally Controlled Tumor Protein (TCTP/tpt1) is a regulator of the tumor reversion program, tumor progression and certain forms of inflammatory diseases.